jCatalog/customer-supplier/README.md

 [Mongodb] (http://docs.mongodb.org/manual/)

+###### *import database*

+import sample data using the given command

+mongorestore --host localhost --port 27017 --db <database_name> <path of sample database file>

+Note: You will find sample database in ./db/customer-supplier.

 ###### *Run Server*

 You need to run the following command in root directory of an app in command prompt.